Cherednik and Hecke algebras of varieties with a finite group action: Cherednik algebras of analytic varieties and Hecke algebras

-We will now show that the essential parameters in this family of algebras are a complex number $q$ and a function on the set of conjugacy classes of affine reflections in $G\ltimes {\bold L}$, i.e., elements whose fixed set in $U$ has real codimension $2$ (or complex codimension $1$).
+We will now show that the essential parameters in this family of algebras are a complex number $q$ and a function on the set of conjugacy classes of affine reflections in $G\ltimes {\bold L}$, i.e., elements whose fixed set in $U$ has real codimension $2$ (or complex codimension $1$); this is analogous to \cite{EG}.

 Indeed, the parameters $\tau$ correspond by an invertible transformation to $(c,\eta)$.
-Recall that $c$ is a function on the set $S$ of pairs $(Y,g)$ such that $g\in G$ and $Y$ is a component of $X^g$ which has codimension 1.
+Recall that $c$ is a function on the set $S$ of pairs $(Y,g)$ such that $1\ne g\in G$ and $Y\subset X^g$ is a reflection hypersurface.
 We observe that $S$ is in a natural bijection with the set of conjugacy classes of affine reflections in $G\ltimes {\bold L}$.
 Thus it remains to observe that $\eta$ gives only one more essential parameter, since for any $Y$, the line bundle ${\mathcal O}_X(GY)$ is $G$-equivariant, and thus its first Chern class is a multiple of $\omega$. \end{example}